h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-05-SLAE_Assignment_5.md

 }
 ```

-As a POC, The C program is compiled as an executable binary with stack-protection disabled, and executed resulting in a shellcode size of 15 bytes:
+As a POC, the C program is compiled as an executable binary with stack-protection disabled, and executed resulting in a shellcode size of 15 bytes:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ gcc -fno-stack-protector -zexecstack exec_shellcode.c -o exec